nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

    - All [Gems](https://stardewvalleywiki.com/Minerals#Gems)
    - The most profitable item stacks as calculated by the spreadsheet
      - Consider taking Chub with you if you are concerned about needing Energy for Spring 4.
 You need to potentially fell several Trees tomorrow so your Energy may be low before fishing.
+     - Take enough fish to sell at the Fish Shop tomorrow for more Bait if you did not visit the Fish Shop today.
+Remember to account for the fish you have deposited in The Beach Chest in your calculations.
 5. Pass out.

 ## Day's end